christianhofmanncodes/youtube-playlist-generator/README.md

   pip install qt_material
 ```

-Run the app (console-version)
+Run the app (console version)

 ```bash
   python src/console/app.py
 ```

-Run the app (GUI-version)
+Run the app (GUI version)

 ```bash
   python src/gui/app-gui.py
 ```

-Note: On Linux and macOS you need to use `pip3` and `python3`.
+Note: On Linux and macOS you have to use `pip3` and `python3`.
-3rd step is only necessary if you want to use the console version.
-Otherwise you can skip that step.
+Pandas only needs to be installed if you want to use the console version.

 ## Roadmap

-- Change order of playlist items
+- Change the order of playlist items

 - Add keyboard shortcuts